The Incredable Shrinking Brain…

 If we accept, uncritically, the analysis of the authors, there appears to be a significant difference between the castrated men and the MTF transsexuals, while at the same time, no difference between the MTF transsexuals and natal females.
 However, there is a catch, a BIG CATCH !

 When one is studying these anatomic details of the brain, we are not simply slicing and dicing the brain and recording how big a clearly differentiable nodule of the brain is.
 Actually, these parts of the brain are largely indistinguishable to the casual observer.
 In order to even see these structures, one applies various stains to the thin slices of neural tissue where one hopes to find the structure in question.
 These first slices are done literally blind, based on the distances from anatomic landmarks from maps of the “average” human brain.
 Sometimes, they miss!
+(It’s only about the size of a grain of sand.)
 And sometimes, the stains don’t “take”.
 And even when the stains do take, the boundaries between the clump of nerves of interest, and the surrounding nerves are often very, very fuzzy!
 It takes an experienced bio-technician, working very carefully, to trace the boundary using computer software of photos of the region in question.
 To get an idea of how difficult this can be, please examine the photos included in the paper.
 Honestly, can you clearly tell where the borders are?
 I sure can’t.

 So, here’s the catch… Swaab and his co-author have chosen to include those subjects where they couldn’t identify the nucleus in question.
 They give the numerical volume of the missing nucleus as “zero”.
 This is akin to a school teacher misplacing a pupil’s exam paper and giving that student a score of “zero”!
 An assertive student would then argue that they could also be given a score of 100%, given that the teacher can’t prove that they got any of them wrong.
 Giving a missing data point a numeric value is very questionable.